aptise/peter_sslers/README.md

 * What authorizations are still pending?
 * What challenges are active?
 * Which external ips are triggering my challenges?
+* Where did this PrivateKey come from?
+* How many requests have I been making to upstream servers?

 THIS PACKAGE IS EXTREME TO THE MAX!!!